PietDol/Crazyflie_Simulation/README.rst

 To analyse the differences between the to models can be analysed with ``analyse.py``
 .
-When this file is run, it will create several plots displaying the differences between the to models.
+When this file is run, it will create several plots displaying the differences between the two models.

 Cite Crazyflie Simulation
 ===============